“Purine and pyrimidines are aromatic molecules involved in manufacturing the nucleic acid via hydrogen bonding.”

 The molecular mass of the purine is 120.115 g/mol while the molecular mass of the pyrimidine is 80.08 g/mol.

-The purines are important biomolecule of the vitamin biosynthesis.
+The purines are an important biomolecule of vitamin biosynthesis.

-While both purines and pyrimidines are used in DNA and RNA synthesis, energy storage, protein and starch synthesis, cell signalling and enzyme regulation.
+While both purines and pyrimidines are used in DNA and RNA synthesis, energy storage, protein and starch synthesis, cell signaling and enzyme regulation.

 Summary of the article:

 |Thymine and cytosine in DNA while uracil and cytosine in RNA.